 Community leaders acknowledge the two groups have a lot in common: a shared emphasis on family, faith and education; homelands that are young democracies with a history of foreign occupations; and, especially in the Bay Area, high visibility in the tech industry.

-But by far, they said, the strongest force behind the friendship has been the growing ties between India and Israel two countries with a
+But by far, they said, the strongest force behind the friendship has been the growing ties between India and Israel two countries with a history of hostile relations with their Muslim neighbors.

 "We know that only moderate leaders can restrain extremism and fanaticism," said Ismail Khaldi, a Bedouin Muslim who serves as Israel's deputy consul in San Francisco.
 "I think India is doing very, very well in that, and we can learn from each other, since that's the key to block radicalism."